stanleyjoe33/Prosper-Loans-Data-Analysis/README.md

 ## by Joseph Stanley

 ## Introduction
-This data set contains 113,937 loan listings by a loan company Prosper with 81 variables on each loan which are uniquely identified by a listing Key and are stored on Udacity's server.
+The data set contained 113,937 loan listings by a loan company Prosper with 81 variables on each loan which were uniquely identified by a listing Key and are stored on Udacity's server.
 These loan variables include:
 * The loan amount.
 * The borrower rate (or interest rate).